sosiouxme/origin-aggregated-logging/deployment/README.md

     oc policy add-role-to-user edit \
               system:serviceaccount:logging:logging-deployer

-Note that you should replace ":logging:" with the project name.
+Note: replace `:logging:` with the project name.

 ## Run the Deployer

 You will need to specify the hostname at which Kibana should be exposed to client browsers, and also the master URL where client browsers will be directed for authenticating to OpenShift.
+These and other parameters are availalble:

 * `KIBANA_HOSTNAME` (required): External hostname where web clients will reach Kibana
 * `PUBLIC_MASTER_URL` (required): External URL for the master, for OAuth purposes
 * `IMAGE_PREFIX`: Specify prefix for logging component images; e.g. for "openshift/origin-logging-deployer:v1.1", set prefix "openshift/origin-"
 * `IMAGE_VERSION`: Specify version for logging component images; e.g. for "openshift/origin-logging-deployer:v1.1", set version "v1.1"
+* `ES_INSTANCE_RAM`: Amount of RAM to reserve per ElasticSearch instance.
+* `ES_CLUSTER_SIZE`: How many instances of ElasticSearch to deploy.
+At least 3 are needed for redundancy, and more can be used for scaling.
-* `ENABLE_OPS_CLUSTER`: If "true", set up to use a second ES cluster and Kibana for ops logs.
+* `ENABLE_OPS_CLUSTER`: If "true", configure a second ES cluster and Kibana for ops logs.
+* `KIBANA_OPS_HOSTNAME`, `ES_OPS_INSTANCE_RAM`, `ES_OPS_CLUSTER_SIZE`: Parallel parameters for the ops log cluster.

 With example parameters: